BrennenRocks/url-shortener/README.md

 ### Considerations

--Currently we make 2 DB calls to insert a URL so we can retrieve the ID to encode it.
+- Currently we make 2 DB calls to insert a URL so we can retrieve the ID to encode it.
 We could have a counter elsewhere (Redis Cache or something a little more persistent) that we can just read to encode instead of 2 write commands

 - There's no caching in this implementation but we should use a Redis Cache to stored the most used URLs or we could even store all urls created for 1 week because it may be likely that most urls are "short" lived

+- I'm using the url for the api as my short URL.
+I'm running up on 5 hours on the project and when I fetch the backend from the frontend and the backend redirects I get CORS errors because my front end is the ORIGIN
+  - This could be remedied by my backend serving static react files.

 # Dev